 We Speak!
 Addressing Classroom Language Barriers in Under-Resourced Global Regions through Game-Based Learning: A presentation at how to account for contextual factors when adapting games for different settings around the world, presented at GamiCon48V in March 2026 (view slideshow).

-We Speak! was developed as a solo project, however there were many co-designers and supporters who contributed to it in big ways that I would like to acknowledge.
+There were many co-designers and supporters who contributed to We Speak! in big ways that I would like to acknowledge.

 Educational Content and Localization